Superintendent of Schools

-WCSD serves nearly 8,400 students, universal pre-kindergarten (UPK) through grade 12, in 11 schools.
-There are seven elementary schools, two middle schools, and two high schools in our One Webster community!
+WCSD serves approximately 8,100 students, universal pre-kindergarten (UPK) through grade 12, in 11 schools.
+There are seven elementary schools, two middle schools, and two high schools in our One Webster community.
 WCSD employs approximately 1,600 professional and support staff.
-The district provides UPK to approximately 300 4-year-olds through its program held in two private preschool agencies, all seven of its elementray schools, plus one of its high schools.
-Through the high school program, juniors and seniors interested in the fields of teaching and child development may develop work experience.

 The district also offers robust community education programming with a variety of enrichment courses in school buildings throughout the year for learners of all ages.
 Driver’s education courses and facility rentals are also handled by the WCSD Community Education Department.
 Program guides are delivered to all WCSD residents three times yearly: in June, August, and December.